A Note from Dr. Zay

 I am more than thrilled to see the company grow, but even more excited to see each team member’s career and personal growth.
 Here’s to a better vet care experience.

-Dr. Zay is not only our Chief Veterinary Officer but one of the co-founders of Bond Vet.
+Dr. Zay is our Chief Veterinary Officer and our co-founder.

-Her mission to change the veterinary care industry is what drove her to start the company.
+Her mission to change the veterinary care industry is what drove her to start Bond Vet.